-Over the years I'd heard stories of Berger Cookies, thick sugar cookies with a chocolate topping famous in Baltimore.
-Created in 1835 by German immigrants George and Henry Berger, Berger Cookies are now sold by DeBaufre Bakeries and can be purchased on-line or at various retailers.
+Over the years I'd heard Berger Cookies described as thick sugar cookies topped with a generous layer of chocolate fudge icing.
+While they are known throughout Maryland, they are mostly famous in Baltimore where they originated.
+Created in 1835 by German immigrants George and Henry Berger, Berger Cookies can now be purchased on-line or at various retailers.
 Given the hot weather and the fact the cookies have a cakey bottom and thick layer of chocolate on top, I figured I’d try a clone version before putting in my order.

 First on the list was King Arthur Flour's Berger Cookie, which is the one everyone else seems to be using.
-They have two versions, and I went with version 2.
+They have two versions of the famous Maryland cookies, and I went with version 2.
+Update: Seems now there is only one version!
+They've combined the two versions.
+The picture below shows the old version.
+The first picture in the post is the new version.

 Overall, the cookies are good.
-The base is to be expected – just a cakey vanilla cookie similar to that of a Black & White, while the fudge is rich and sweet.
-I used extra dark chips rather than semisweet to curb the sweetness a bit, and I was careful to weigh and sift the confectioner’s sugar since it’s easy to use too much or too little.
+The base is a cakey vanilla cookie similar to that of a Black & White, while the topping is a soft, rich and sweet icing.
+I used extra dark chips rather than semisweet to curb the sweetness a bit, and I was careful to weigh and sift the confectioners' sugar since it’s easy to use too much or too little.

 I liked the cookies but want to keep playing with the fudge topping.
 For now, I recommend King Arthur's version.
 The cookies are beautiful and delicious.